freost/okam-security/README.md

 ### Signer

-The `Signer` class allows you to verify both the data integrity and the authentication of strings.
+The `Signer` class allows you to verify both the data integrity and the authenticity of strings.
 A HMAC (hash-based message authentication code) will be prepended to your string upon signing and stripped when validated.

 ```
 from okam.security import Key